SnippingToolPlusPlus/SnippingToolPlusPlus/README.md

 More Info
 ---------
 Originally developed by me (Shane Israel) as a simple means to share screenshots online with friends, Snipping Tool++ has since grown and has been downloaded by more than 35,0000 people world wide and featured on multiple websites including LifeHacker.
 Snipping Tool++ is still being developed and ideas are still being implemented.
-If you have feature requests or suggestions please contact us by email at `contact@snippingtoolpluspl.us'
+If you have feature requests or suggestions please contact us by email at: `contact@snippingtoolpluspl.us`

 Websites & Contact
 --------